-My name is Tilden, I’m 27 years young, New Jersey born & raised and currently living in New York City.
+My name is Tilden, I’m 28 years great, New Jersey born & raised and currently living in New York City.

 I started To Be Bright on January 22, 2013 during my senior year in college.
 It began as an online resume/portfolio to help me land a job in New York, focusing on sharing my graphic design projects and personal contributions to the student magazine.
 Little did I realize how much this passion project would change my life, especially my career.

 Shortly after starting TBB, I began posting captures of my personal style in an effort to show myself as a credible college student who likes to dress well, look the part, & is worthy of employment.
 With zero income & a parental-controlled monthly allowance, I had to get creative with how to make my budgeted style appear ‘tasteful & credible’ to an industry elite.

 This led to finding ways to cheat the system, from scouting retailers to shop quality from at an affordable cost to teaching myself how to design a website instead of hiring a developer.
 I shared everything I discovered on my blog – from what colors always look great together in an outfit and where to score a designer-inspired look for less, to how I designed my own business cards and the steps I took to go from 1,000 to 14,000 page views in less than one month.